Victor Kravchenko (defector): Defection

 On 4 April 1944, Kravchenko abandoned his post and requested political asylum in the United States.
 However, the Soviet authorities demanded his immediate extradition, calling him a traitor, and ambassador Joseph E. Davies appealed to President Franklin D. Roosevelt directly on behalf of Joseph Stalin to have Kravchenko extradited.
 He was granted asylum, but lived under a pseudonym thereafter, fearing assassination by Soviet agents.

 Kravchenko began a relationship with an American woman, Cynthia Kuser-Earle, daughter of Anthony R. Kuser (1862–1929) and sister of New Jersey State Senator John Dryden Kuser, who was married to Brooke Astor from 1919 to 1930.
 Viktor and Cynthia created a family, but never married.
 They had two sons, Anthony and Andrew, who were obliged to live under their mother's arranged married name (Earle), and they remained unaware of their father's identity until 1965.
 When Kravchenko defected, he had a wife, Zinaida Gorlova, and a son, Valentin (born 1935), who remained in the Soviet Union.
-Gorlova remarried and her second husband adopted Valentin, changing his last name to that of his stepfather's to remove the stigma of his father.
-In spite of his new surname, Valentin was eventually publicized as the son of a "traitor to the motherland" and for various other reasons was sent to a Gulag in 1953 for five years, where the conditions of the camp drove him to the point where he tried to commit suicide in his cell.
+Gorlova remarried and her second husband adopted Valentin, who changed his last name to that of his stepfather's to remove the stigma of his father.
+In spite of his new surname, Valentin was eventually publicized as the son of a "traitor to the motherland" and for various other reasons was sent to a Gulag in 1982 for six years, where the conditions of the camp drove him to the point where he tried to commit suicide in his cell.
 Valentin applied for political asylum in America after discovering that his half-brother Andrew lived there (the other American son, Anthony, had died in 1969).
 The two half-brothers were reunited in Arizona in 1992 at an emotional press conference.
 Valentin died in 2001 from heart failure, receiving his American citizenship on the day he died.